-- iii.
+- student, and meet all of the clinical site requirements. - 3.
+A "distant" site is defined as a site of such distance from UC that requires the student to move to a new residence allowing for a daily reasonable commute. - iii.
 The activities, outcomes, and time commitment of the student's clinical experiences will be monitored continuously by the preceptor.
 The CCE and the preceptor will review the student's progress and performance at the mid-point and the end of each clinical. - j.
 Clinical education experiences carry inherent risk for injury or illness.
 Appropriate precautions and protections should be applied whether on the field of play, in the athletic training facility, or in other clinical settings.
 Should a student become injured or ill, the student should contact the assigned preceptor and the CCE immediately so the proper procedures can be initiated (Section 8.3.e of this Handbook).
 Students should be referred to a health care provider that is covered through their personal medical insurance.

+SECTION SIX

-SECTION SIX CLINICAL EDUCATION DOCUMENTATION
+CLINICAL EDUCATION DOCUMENTATION

-- 1. Clinical Education - a.
+1. Clinical Education

+- a.
 Curricular content standards must be evaluated by an athletic trainer or physician in formal athletic training clinical experiences. - b.
 Preceptor responsibilities - i.
-Supervise students during clinical education. - ii.
-Provide instruction and assessment of the current knowledge, skills, and clinical abilities designated by the CAATE. - iii.
+Supervise students during clinical education. - Provide instruction and assessment of the current knowledge, skills, and clinical abilities designated by the CAATE. - iii.
 Supervise, instruct, and mentor students during clinical education in accordance with the program's policies and procedures. - iv.
 Provide assessment of athletic training students' ability to meet curricular content standards via client / patient care and/or simulation. - v.
 Facilitate the clinical integration of skills, knowledge, and evidence regarding the practice of athletic training. - vi.
 Demonstrate understanding of and compliance with the program's policies and procedures. - vii.
 Assist the athletic training student in setting and obtaining their educational and professional goals throughout the clinical rotation. - 2.
 Clinical Education Experience Hours Documentation - a.
 The student will track weekly hours on the Student Patient Interaction (SPI) log.
 The CCE will monitor this form regularly. - b.
 The intention of this documentation is to inform the Program as to the appropriateness of the expectations of each level of immersion.
 The essential question to be answered by this reporting is if the hours of commitment are consistent with the goals and expectations of the clinical rotation.
 This information will be included in the annual program assessment. - 3.
 Clinical Education Experience Patient Contact Documentation - a.
 The student is responsible for documenting patient contacts using the Student Patient Interaction (SPI) log.
-This will be reviewed at the mid-term and the end of semester reviews.
+This will be reviewed at the mid-term and the end of semester reviews. - b.

-b.
 The Student Patient Interaction (SPI) log should be frequently reviewed by the preceptor and the student to help assure that there is an appropriate variety of people and conditions, the student is maintaining thorough and accurate records, and demonstrating the desired growth and development.

+SECTION SEVEN

-SECTION SEVEN CLINICAL EDUCATION EVALUATION
+CLINICAL EDUCATION EVALUATION